revsys/django-test-plus/README.md

             'my-url-name',
             extra={'HTTP_X_REQUESTED_WITH': 'XMLHttpRequest'})

-When using this get method two other things happen for you, we store the last response in `self.last\_response` and the response's Context in `self.context`.
+When using this get method two other things happen for you: we store the last response in `self.last\_response` and the response's Context in `self.context`.
 So instead of:

     def test_default_django(self):
         response = self.client.get(reverse('my-url-name'))
         self.assertTrue('foo' in response.context)
         self.assertEqual(response.context['foo'], 12)

-You can instead write:
+You can write:

     def test_testplus_get(self):
         self.get('my-url-name')
         self.assertInContext('foo')
         self.assertEqual(self.context['foo'], 12)

-It's also smart about already reversed URLs so you can be lazy and do:
+It's also smart about already-reversed URLs so you can be lazy and do:

     def test_testplus_get(self):
         url = self.reverse('my-url-name')
         self.get(url)
         self.response_200()

-If you need to pass query string parameters to your url name, you can do so like this.
-Assuming the name 'search' maps to '/search/' then:
+If you need to pass query string parameters to your url name, you can do so like this, assuming the name 'search' maps to '/search/':

     def test_testplus_get_query(self):
         self.get('search', data={'query': 'testing'})

-Would GET /search/?query=testing
+This code would GET `/search/?query=testing`.

 ### post(url\_name, data, follow=True, \*args, \*\*kwargs)

-Our `post()` method takes a named URL, the dictionary of data you wish to post and any args or kwargs necessary to reverse the url\_name.
-If needed, place kwargs for `TestClient.post()` in an 'extra' dictionary.:
+Our `post()` method takes a named URL, the dictionary of data you wish to post, and any args or kwargs necessary to reverse the url\_name.
+If needed, place kwargs for `TestClient.post()` in an 'extra' dictionary:

     def test_post_named_url(self):
         response = self.post('my-url-name', data={'coolness-factor': 11.0},
                              extra={'HTTP_X_REQUESTED_WITH': 'XMLHttpRequest'})

-**NOTE:** Along with the frequently used get and post, we support all of the HTTP verbs such as put, patch, head, trace, options, and delete in the same fashion.
+**NOTE:** Along with the frequently-used get and post, we support all of the HTTP verbs such as put, patch, head, trace, options, and delete in the same fashion.

 ### get\_context(key)